sunilramaiah/UberFilmLocations/README.md

 Tradeoffs

+I would be writing JUnit tests and functional tests.

 I have used JestClient to index and query ES.
 In a production system, I would not use it, but instead make it a worker node that joins the ES cluster, so that it will scale and performs best.
 JestClient does not scale well, but easier to setup.

 I would also massage the data back to the client, by removing the unwanted data in the payload, so that the data transfer will be much faster b/w client and server.
 I am right now transferring all the data related to the film location back to the client.